ARCANGEL0/ARCANGEL0/README.md

 #### What I’m About:

-- **Techie at Heart:** I’ve got a degree in Software Development and Analysis.
+❱ 𓊈Techie at Heart𓊉: I’ve got a degree in Software Development and Analysis.
 I mainly work on backend stuff, but I can handle frontend tasks too.
 Just trying to get better every day!
-- **AI & Cybersecurity Enthusiast:** I’m really interested in AI and cybersecurity.
+❱ 𓊈AI & Cybersecurity Enthusiast𓊉: I’m really interested in AI and cybersecurity.
 I’ve experimented with creating my own AI models and I’m currently learning about cybersecurity because I find it fascinating.
 I hope to specialize in red teaming and eventually earn an OSCP certification.
-- **Problem Solver:** I enjoy tackling challenges and finding creative solutions.
+❱ 𓊈Problem Solver𓊉: I enjoy tackling challenges and finding creative solutions.
 It’s like a puzzle that keeps me engaged and excited.

 <br>

 #### Creative Side:

-- **Bookworm:** I’m all about books that hit hard, like those by Dostoevsky, Orwell, Huxley, Tolstoy, and Kafka.
+❱ 𓊈Bookworm𓊉: I’m all about books that hit hard, like those by Dostoevsky, Orwell, Huxley, Tolstoy, and Kafka.
 I can’t pick a favorite, but *Metamorphosis* and *White Nights* are definitely up there.
-- **Music Lover:** Music is my jam!
+❱ 𓊈Music Lover𓊉: Music is my jam!
 I play guitar and love composing.
 It’s a great way to express myself and unwind.
-- **Art & Drawing:** I enjoy drawing and making illustrations.
+❱ 𓊈Art & Drawing𓊉: I enjoy drawing and making illustrations.
 I like to put my thoughts and ideas on a digital canvas and see where it takes me.

 <br>

 #### A Bit About Me:

-- **Languages:** I speak Portuguese, French, and English.
+❱ 𓊈Languages𓊉: I speak Portuguese, French, and English.
 It’s fun to connect with people from different backgrounds.
-- **Family Dreams:** I’m in love with my girlfriend, and we’re dreaming of a future together with two kids.
+❱ 𓊈Family Dreams𓊉: I’m in love with my girlfriend, and we’re dreaming of a future together with two kids.
 Family means a lot to me.
-- **Animal Lover:** I’m a big fan of animals, especially cats.
+❱ 𓊈Animal Lover𓊉: I’m a big fan of animals, especially cats.
 They’re just the best companions.
-- **Chill Vibes:** I love coding and tech, but I also enjoy taking a step back from the screen sometimes.
+❱ 𓊈Chill Vibes𓊉: I love coding and tech, but I also enjoy taking a step back from the screen sometimes.
 In a world of 1s and 0s, it’s nice to log out and just relax for a bit.

 <br>